david-catch/nest-commander-exception-bug/README.md

 This issue has been addressed by [@jmcdo29](https://github.com/jmcdo29) with the release of version 3.6.0, but there is a small bug in the fix in applying the `serviceErrorHandler` option.
 The `simple` command should print "My error handler" when handling the unhandled exception, but it doesn't because the option wasn't read properly.

+## [Update] 3 March 2023

+This issue has been fully fixed with the release of version 3.6.1.

 ## Installation

 ```bash